kubedb/cli/docs/concepts/databases/redis.md

 ## Next Steps

 - Learn how to use KubeDB to run a Redis database [here](/docs/guides/redis/README.md).
-- Thinking about monitoring your database?
-KubeDB works [out-of-the-box with Prometheus](/docs/guides/monitoring.md).
-- Learn how to use KubeDB in a [RBAC](/docs/guides/rbac.md) enabled cluster.
 - Wondering what features are coming next?
 Please visit [here](/docs/roadmap.md).
 - Want to hack on KubeDB?
 Check our [contribution guidelines](/docs/CONTRIBUTING.md).